Is the universe friendly, wicked or indifferent?

 “God does not play dice with the universe,”

-I can’t find a source confirming that Einstein actually said this or anything like it.
+I can’t find a source confirming that Einstein said this or anything like it.
 However, the thought experiment is fascinating.
 It’s something I often ponder when walking or quietly observing life.
 My answer to this question has been immensely helpful in fostering deeper engagement and being resourceful, particularly during challenging times.

-Does the truth even matter?
+Does it even matter?

 Dr. Srikumar Rao, an adjunct professor at Columbia Business School, once taught one of its most highly subscribed courses – Creativity & Personal Mastery, a class so popular that it has its own alumni association.
-Dr. Rao challenges his students to consider the power of Einstein’s supposed words.

 We even struggle to accurately assess people’s basic emotions.
 Is that person’s smile genuine happiness, masked anxiety, or are they just trying to pick spinach out of their teeth with their tongue?